Families

 FALTERING FAMILIES

-The share of American children not living with both biological parents and the share living in a single-parent household have each increased by 15 to 20 percentage points over the past half century, as figure 3 shows.
+The share of American children not living with both biological parents and the share not living in a two-parent household each increased by 15 to 20 percentage points beginning in the 1960s, as figure 3 shows.

 Figure 3.
-Children not living with both biological parents at age 16 and children in single-parent households
+Children not living with both biological parents at age 16 and children not in a two-parent household

 This is partly due to more married parents splitting up.
-As figure 4 shows, the divorce rate is a good bit higher now than half a century ago, though it has declined somewhat in recent decades.
+As figure 4 shows, the divorce rate is a good bit higher now than in 1960, though it has declined somewhat in recent decades.
 More important is the increase in having children without being married.
 Figure 5 shows that the share of kids born to unmarried parents rose from 5% in 1960 to 40% in 2007.

 Figure 4.
 Divorce